andrewdyer/react-permission-lock/README.md

 export default App;
 ```

-In this example, the `SecretComponent` is wrapped with the `withPermission` HOC to check for the `read` permission.
-Inside that component, the `useHasPermission` hook is used to check for the `write` permission and conditionally render additional content.
+In this example, `SecretComponent` is first wrapped with `withPermission` to ensure the user has the `read` permission.
+Inside the component, the `useHasPermission` hook checks for the write permission to conditionally render additional content.

 ## Local Development